Efficient Energy-Optimal Path Planning for Electric Vehicles Considering Vehicle Dynamics: Experimental Analysis

 Table \ref{table:result_alg_leaf} gives Bellman-Ford times as a baseline.
 This table reports the values of parameters used in each algorithm and the runtime and pre-processing time (in seconds) separately for each algorithm.
 Moreover, all of the queries were solved to optimality, and we verified that all algorithms found identical solutions.
 Table~\ref{table:result_alg_leaf} also shows the lower and upper bounds on the coefficient $\alpha$ in all instances.
 Since the range of the graph-specific coefficient $\alpha$ in every road network of the experiment fully covers our vehicle-specific coefficients for both $\mathit{cost_{pi}}$ and $\mathit{cost_{pot}}$ functions, i.e., we have $(m+M)g \in [\underline{\alpha},\overline{\alpha}]$ and $(m\overline{a}+\overline{b}) \in [\underline{\alpha},\overline{\alpha}]$, we can ensure that there is no error associated with our reduced costs and thus the shifting process.

-According to the results in Table~\ref{table:result_alg_leaf}, the reweighting-based algorithms can significantly improve the overall run time compared to Bellman-Ford.
+According to the results in Table~\ref{table:result_alg_leaf}, the reweighting-based algorithms can significantly improve the overall run time (up to 30 times faster) compared to Bellman-Ford.
 We can see that edge sifting with $\mu_h$ offers smaller pre-processing times to compute potentials compared to the traditional approach in the Johnson's technique.
-Meanwhile, our implementation of Dijkstra's algorithm using $\mathit{cost_{pi}}$ and $\mathit{cost_{pot}}$ eliminates the preprocessing phase of Johnson's and presents slightly faster execution times.
-It is therefore particularly useful in situations where graphs need to be updated frequently (e.g., due to changing traffic conditions).
+Meanwhile, our implementation of Dijkstra's algorithm using $\mathit{cost_{pi}}$ and $\mathit{cost_{pot}}$ eliminates the preprocessing phase of Johnson's and presents slightly faster execution times (up to 5\%).
+It is therefore particularly useful in situations where graph structure changes (e.g., due to changing traffic conditions or number of passengers).
+In such dynamic settings, online computation of reduced costs enables fast replanning of energy-optimal paths, eliminating the need for graph reweighting required by existing approaches.